disclaimer

 • Date of birth;

-• The name of the facility the inmate is currently serving a term or in custody;
+• The name of the facility where the inmate is currently serving a term or is in custody.

 • A court order or inmate attorney authorization for confidential information;